milwd/Cartpole-Qlearning/README.md

 ##### Rewards Plot

 The plot below illustrates the agent's reward progression over time:

+(Note that any derivation more than 23 degrees or 500 iterations terminate the episode):

 ![Rewards Plot](results/plot.png)
 ---